 2015 City of New Hope Budget

 No on-street parking after snowfall

 With wintertime here, it’s important for residents to remember New Hope’s on-street parking restrictions:

-- On-street parking is prohibited year-round in New Hope between 2 and 6 a.m.
-On-street parking is also prohibited as soon as 1½ inches of snow has fallen.
+- On-street parking is prohibited in New Hope as soon as 1½ inches of snow have fallen.

 - Vehicles must remain off the street until the pavement has been plowed to full width.
 If possible, residents are encouraged to avoid parking on the street for 24 hours after a snowfall.